danger/swift/README.md

 Setting up:

 1. Install Danger Swift: `brew install danger/tap/danger-swift`.
-1. Create a `Dangerfile.swift` in your project root: `touch Dangerfile.swift`.
 1. Edit the dangerfile: `danger-swift edit`.

-This will pop up a temporary Xcode project set up for editing a Swift Dangerfile.
+This will make a `Dangerfile.swift` for you., then pop up a temporary Xcode project set up for editing a Swift Dangerfile.

 #### Plugins